-Our calculator is a comparison tool that takes you through the process of getting a quote, which will then tell you how much your car insurance can cost, so you can find quotes most suited to your needs and get an accurate figure.
+Our calculator is a comparison tool that takes you through the process of getting a quote, which will then tell you how much your car insurance can cost, so you can find the one that’s most suited to your needs, while getting an accurate figure.

-When you click through to our comparison tool, you'll have the opportunity to answer detailed questions about your vehicle, vehicle usage, your personal details and the type of policy you want, so you'll end up with a choice of quotes tailored to you and your car.
-We'll check and quickly get you quotes from our a wide range of insurance providers, saving you time and effort.
+When you click through to our comparison tool, you can answer more detailed questions about your vehicle, vehicle usage, your personal details and the type of policy you want, so you'll end up with a choice of quotes tailored to you and your car.
+We'll quickly find you quotes from our wide range of insurance providers, saving you the time and effort.

 How could our car insurance calculator help you save money?

 You can use our comparison tool to answer questions on the following factors that could affect the overall price of your car insurance premium:

-- The type of car you drive – if you're looking to buy a new car, choose a selection of cars you like and use the insurance calculator to see how the premium changes depending on the make and model.
+- The type of car you drive – if you're buying a new car, you can use the calculator to find out how the insurance premiums might change, from one model you’re considering to the next.
 The value of the car engine size and even desirability are all factors that are taken into account when calculating your premium

-- Your car's security – insurance premiums could be reduced if you improve your car's security.
-When using the calculator on the quote journey, you'll be asked about any security features.
-Use the comparison tool to see how much you could save if you have an industry-approved alarm or immobiliser fitted.
-You can then check whether the one-off costs of these products outweigh any saving you might make on your insurance
+- Your car's security – you can save on your insurance premiums if you improve your car's security.
+Using the calculator, you'll be asked about any security features, and will be able to compare cost against the potential savings, if you have an industry-approved alarm or immobiliser fitted.
+You can then decide if making these improvements are worth it

-- The level of cover – third party cover isn't necessarily always the cheapest level of cover as it's dependent on individual circumstances.
+- The level of cover – third party cover isn't necessarily always the cheapest level of cover, as it's dependant on individual circumstances.
 Use the calculator to check the differences between third party cover, third party fire and theft, and fully comprehensive car insurance to see how they affect the end price of your premium